Certifications / Microsoft

 Microsoft Continuing to Retire Exams

-Microsoft recently announced they will retire 15 certifications on June 30, 2020.
+Microsoft recently announced it will retire 15 certifications on June 30, 2020.
 This most recent change was the most drastic and marks the end of all MCSA, MCSE, and MCSD certifications.
 Here are all the exams that will retire:

 • MCSA: BI Reporting